swaptacular/swpt_accounts/protocol.rst

   (coordinators) ready for the most pessimistic scenario.
 The role of ``demurrage_rate`` and ``gratis_period`` fields is to communicate what the most pessimistic scenario is.
-In this regard, keep in mind that the interest rate can change significantly between transfer's preparation and transfer's commit.
-Therefore, the value of ``demurrage_rate`` should reflect the most negative interest rate that is possible to occur on the account.
+In this regard, keep in mind that the interest rate on the account can change significantly between transfer's preparation and transfer's commit.
+Therefore, the value of ``demurrage_rate`` should reflect the most negative interest rate that is possible to occur.

 FinalizedTransfer